donmccurdy/glTF-Transform/docs/CLI_HELP.md

     merge                                📦 Merge two or more models into one
     partition                            📦 Partition mesh data into separate .bin files
     ao                                   ✨ Bake per-vertex ambient occlusion
+    metalrough                           ✨ Convert materials from spec/gloss to metal/rough
     unlit                                ✨ Convert materials to an unlit model
     dedup                                ⏩ Deduplicate accessors and textures
     gzip                                 ⏩ Compress the model with gzip